Q. Who is eligible to participate?

 Q. Who must wear face masks or coverings?

 A. Licensees must provide and require wait staff to wear face masks at all times.
-Licensees should request that patrons wear masks at all times except for when eating or drinking including while waiting to be seated and traveling to use the restroom.
+Patrons must wear masks at all times except for when eating or drinking including while waiting to be seated and traveling to use the restroom.

 Q. Are reservations required?